 Jekaterina’s work has also been published in the Irish Times, Fairplanet, Metro Eireann, Folk er Folk (Norway), Vision Magazine (China), Photojournale, and has been used by AP and Reuters.

 Finalist of PhotoPhilanthroy Photography awards in the Student Category 2014.
-She exhibited in Estonia, Ireland and Poland and is presently working as a photo editor at the Reuters Global Picture Desk.
+She exhibited in Estonia, Ireland and Poland, and has worked as a photo editor in Reuters Pictures.

 In 2014 Jekaterina graduated from Dublin City University in Media Production Management (B.A., Hons), and has a diploma in print journalism.
 She speaks Russian, English and basic French and Spanish.